erikajdavid/erikaDavidProjectOne/README.md

 - Initial draft of desktop landing page completed in under 24hours.
 - Leveraged mixins to keep SCSS short and sweet.

+## Design liberties taken:

+- Centered text in right container element of about section.
+Initial text-align: left looks weird and unfinished.

+## Design liberties to consider:

+- Consider adding a background color similar to header image to shop section to break up the sections.
+All white feels like a never-ending scroll.
+- Add to Card btn placement on container border is very strange.
+Was it designed this way on purpose?
+Maybe consider putting it inside the text container with everything else.
+- Consider added more spacing between footer image and footer content.
+On larger screens, the content spills into the image footer and makes the text unlegible.

 ## To improve:
 - Refine details of overall landing page.
 - Create more consistency with font styling.